-Difficulty eating - is whatever it means to R (MTY-again, it's ok to use this probe here).
-If R mentions having to use special equipment, like a specially shaped cup or plate, having food cut by another person, being fed, or not eating at all, code YES.
-A person who is tube-fed or who is fed entirely by an intravenous feeding device does not eat at all, so code YES.
+Difficulty eating: Whatever it means to R (MTY - again, it's ok to use this probe here).
+If R mentions having to use special equipment, like a specially shaped cup or plate, having food cut by another person, being fed, or not eating at all, ENTER [1-YES].
+A person who is tube-fed or who is fed entirely by an intravenous feeding device does not eat at all, so ENTER [1-YES].